Human rights abuses in Chile under Augusto Pinochet: Repressive agencies

-DINA existed until 1977, after which it was renamed the Central Nacional de Informaciones (CNI) (National Information Center).
+DINA continued to exist until 1977 when it was renamed the National Information Center (CNI).

-Main human rights violators
+Main violators of human rights

-Since human rights violations during the military regime corresponded to a state policy, the number of people involved in these acts as authors, accomplices or accessories, is high.
-While it is difficult to determine their number, it is estimated that exceeds several hundred.
-Approximately sixty persons have been condemned by Chilean courts.
+Since human rights violations during the military regime corresponded to state policy, the number of people involved in these acts as authors, accomplices, or accessories is high.
+While it is difficult to determine their exact number, it is estimated to exceed several hundred.
+Approximately sixty individuals have been convicted by Chilean courts.